MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 ## Test autoscaling

 Now, you are ready to observe the scaling up and scaling down capability.
-This article opens new sessions using `curl` to access the applicatio.
-Once average account is larger then 10, scaling up action happens.
+This article opens new sessions using `curl` to access the application.
+Once average account is larger than 10, scaling up action happens.
 The sessions last for 150s, the open session account decrease as the sessions expire.
-Once average account is less then 10, scaling down sction happens.
+Once average account is less than 10, scaling down action happens.
 Follow the steps to cause scaling up and scaling down actions.

 First, obtain the application URL.

   1. Open Azure portal and go to the resource group that was provisioned in [Deploy WLS on AKS](#deploy-wls-on-aks-using-azure-marketplace-offer).
   1. In the navigation pane, in the **Settings** section, select **Deployments**.
 You see an ordered list of the deployments to this resource group, with the most recent one first.
   1. Scroll to the oldest entry in this list.
 This entry corresponds to the deployment you started in the preceding section.
-Select the oldest deployment, whoes name starts with **oracle.20210620-wls-on-aks**.
+Select the oldest deployment, whose name starts with **oracle.20210620-wls-on-aks**.
   1. The **clusterExternalUrl** value is the fully qualified, public Internet visible link to the sample app deployed in WLS on this AKS cluster.
 Select the copy icon next to the field value to copy the link to your clipboard.
   1. The URL to access `testwebapp.war` is `${clusterExternalUrl}testwebapp`.
 For example, `http://wlsgw202403-wlsaks0314-domain1.eastus.cloudapp.azure.com/testwebapp/`.

 Next, run `curl` command to access the application and cause new sessions.
-The following example open 22 new sessions.
+The following example opens 22 new sessions.
 The sessions will be expired after 150s.

   Replace value of **WLS_CLUSTER_EXTERNAL_URL** with yours.